BoyBaykiller/IDKEngine/Readme.md

 Notes:
  * If [gltfpack](https://github.com/zeux/meshoptimizer/tree/master/gltf#-gltfpack) is found in PATH or working dir you are given the option to automatically compress glTF files on load
  * Crashes on AMD drivers newer than 23.12.1 because of [driver bug](https://community.amd.com/t5/opengl-vulkan/opengl-bug-imagesize-causes-crash-when-using-gl-arb-bindless/m-p/668942#M5125)
- * I am forced to rely on undefined behaviour (writing a read-only bindless image) when using Ray Traced shadows, as a workarround to an AMD driver bug.
-Nothing is guaranteed :)
  * Doesn't fully work on Mesa radeonsi driver